5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_PCH_SPI_Controller_(SSDT-XSPI)/README.md

 If the PCH SPI Controller not present, you don't need this SSDT!

-In macOS It's located at the following Addresses:
+It's located at the following Addresses:

 - **PCI Path**: `PciRoot(0x0)/Pci(0x1F,0x5)`
 - **IOReg Path**: `IOService:/AppleACPIPlatformExpert/PCI0@0/AppleACPIPCI/pci8086,6a4@1F,5`